 The Community Engagement Coordinator (CEC) plans, develops and oversees the APF volunteer and foster program as well as community outreach events.
 This includes the recruitment, training and supervision of volunteers.
 The recruitment of foster care providers, and coordination of off-site tabling and outreach events.
 A commitment to good customer service and the ability to develop and nurture relationships with contacts at all levels is essential.

-To view a full position description, click here:Community Engagement Coordinator
+To review a full position description including minimum hiring requirements and work hours, click here:Community Engagement Coordinator

 Animal Protective Foundation